Erasmus+ for Training

 The amount of the travel allowance is based on the distance from Leiden University to the receiving organisation, according to the European Commission’s distance calculator.
 Travel allowance is only granted for distances greater than 10km.

 8.000 km or more

 Payment of the grant

 The grant will be paid to your faculty/institution/department after you have completed your Erasmus+ training and have submitted all the required documents on time.

-- Sign the Mobility Agreement and ask the relevant persons at both Leiden University and the receiving institution to do the same.
+- Sign the Mobility Agreement and ask the relevant persons at both Leiden University and the receiving organisation to do the same.